UCB's Global Corporate Website

 https://www.industrypharmacist.org/fm_landing.php

-A letter of intent, CV, and two letters of recommendation should be submitted through the FellowMatch portal.
+A letter of intent and CV should be submitted through the FellowMatch portal.

 Applications will be reviewed on a rolling basis, and applicants are encouraged to submit their materials on FellowMatch accordingly.